Tools & calculators

 Shrewd frequent flyers like to plan well ahead to secure award flights, often booking overseas air travel twelve months in advance in order to maximise the options available.
-This means they need to earn their Qantas Frequent Flyer Points with a degree of certainty and as quickly as possible, and the ANZ Frequent Flyer Platinum Credit Card offers them both assurance and a reasonable speed (for a stand-alone Visa card) in their points acquisition strategy.
+This means they need to earn their Qantas Frequent Flyer Points with a degree of certainty and as quickly as possible, and the ANZ Frequent Flyer Platinum Credit Card offers them both assurance and a reasonable speed in their points acquisition strategy, as well as a significant bonus points and cashback boost in the first year..

 Earn regular bonus points with Qantas

 One way to earn extra points while avoiding the cap is to do your travel spending through Qantas.
 ANZ has partnered with Qantas and other bonus partners in order to offer cardholders one extra QFF point per dollar spent.
 This means that you will get 1.75 points per dollar for spending with these businesses (or 1.5 points per dollar if you’ve exceeded the $3,000 threshold).
 Qualifying Qantas products include flights, Qantas Frequent Flyer and Qantas Club membership fees, and Qantas holidays.

 When you first start to collect QFF points, or when you’re saving them for a big overseas trip, the rate at which the balance grows can seem infuriatingly slow.
-But ANZ’s 'welcome aboard’ bonus of 65,000 points points will soon lift your points total out of the doldrums and should renew your enthusiasm for collecting them.
-After all, 65,000 points puts you nearly halfway towards a return economy flight to London (120,000 points).
+But ANZ’s 'welcome aboard’ bonus of 65,000 QFF points will soon lift your points total out of the doldrums and should renew your enthusiasm for collecting them.
+After all, 65,000 points puts you more than halfway towards a return economy flight to London